-Pros: Fastest and most comfortable option.
-Journey is from door to door.
+Pros: The fastest and most comfortable option.
+The journey goes from door to door.
 No loud or bad smelling fellow travelers.

 Cons: By far the most expensive option.

-After you have seen all your options I guess you might already get an idea of the perks of going by boat.
+After you have seen all your options I guess you might already get an idea of the perks of going by Siem Reap – Battambang boat.
 To make it more clear I’d love to tell you more about our experience on our boat tour from Battambang to Siem Reap.

 First things first – I am absolutely no fan of going by boat!
-And still I’d recommend you to take the boat in this case.
-After my time in Maldives I’ve already realized that I sometimes tend to get sea sick.
+And still, I’d recommend you to take the boat in this case.
+After my time in the Maldives I’ve already realized that I sometimes tend to get seasick.
 That’s why usually going by boat is surely not my preferred option.
 But I gotta admit that this trip was totally worth it.